2015 Sri Lankan presidential election: Misuse of state resources

 Transparency International Sri Lanka (TISL) has documented incidents of state employees, including those from Road Development Authority and the Sri Lanka Civil Security Force, carrying out election propaganda work for the Rajapaksa campaign.
-TISL has also alleged that over 1,000 buses belonging to the state-owned Sri Lanka Transport Board had been used to transport people long distances to attend Rajapaksa rallies.
-TISL has complained to the Election Commissioner regarding state-owned TV stations (Rupavahini and Independent Television Network (ITN)) carrying live broadcasts of Rajapaksa rallies — a violation of election laws.
-The Election Commissioner has asked the state broadcasters not to broadcast programmes supporting Rajapaksa.
-According to TISL government officials were distributing free mobile phones on behalf of the Rajapaksa campaign.
+TISL has also alleged that over 1,000 buses belonging to the state-owned Sri Lanka Transport Board had been used to transport people over long distances to attend Rajapaksa rallies.
+TISL complained to the Election Commissioner regarding state-owned TV stations (Rupavahini and Independent Television Network (ITN)) carrying live broadcasts of Rajapaksa rallies — a violation of election laws.
+The Election Commissioner asked the state broadcasters not to broadcast programmes supporting Rajapaksa.
+According to TISL, government officials distributed free mobile phones on behalf of the Rajapaksa campaign.

-The UNP has alleged that employees of the state-owned Sri Lanka Ports Authority are being used for election propaganda work for the Rajapaksa campaign.
-The Jathika Sevaka Sangamaya (a pro-UNP trade union) has alleged that more than 1,000 employees of Colombo Port have been transferred to carry out election work for the Rajapaksa campaign.
+The UNP has alleged that employees of the state-owned Sri Lanka Ports Authority were used for election propaganda work for the Rajapaksa campaign.
+The Jathika Sevaka Sangamaya (a pro-UNP trade union) has alleged that more than 1,000 employees of Colombo Port were transferred to carry out election work for the Rajapaksa campaign.

-Government employees have been photographed by The Sunday Times putting up Rajapaksa posters on the Southern Expressway.
-The newspaper has also reported that several senior diplomats had been recalled to Sri Lanka to work on Rajapaksa's campaign.
-CaFFE has claimed that 44 prisoners from Galle Prison were used to erect the stage for a Rajapaksa rally at Kamburupitiya on 14 December 2014.
-CaFFE has also alleged that senior government officials are openly campaigning for Rajapaksa.
+Government employees were photographed by The Sunday Times putting up Rajapaksa posters on the Southern Expressway.
+The newspaper also reported that several senior diplomats were recalled to Sri Lanka to help with the Rajapaksa campaign.
+CaFFE claimed that 44 prisoners from Galle Prison were used to erect the stage for a Rajapaksa rally at Kamburupitiya on 14 December 2014.
+CaFFE has also alleged that senior government officials openly campaigned for Rajapaksa.
 Rajapaksa's manifesto launch on 23 December 2014 was broadcast live on the state-owned Rupavahini TV station.
-The opposition has alleged that the army is campaigning for Rajapaksa, a charge the army has denied.
+Opposition parties alleged that the army was campaigning for Rajapaksa, a charge the army denied.
 The army was found to have used state money to post Rajapaksa campaign propaganda to hundreds of thousands of soldiers and their families.

-The Sri Lankan government has denied that state resources are being used on the Rajapaksa campaign.
+The Sri Lankan government denied that state resources were being used on the Rajapaksa campaign.